 Within the museum building, explore the astounding and interesting weaponry, simulators, photographs, and films.
 Outside, you can explore vintage aircraft like the SR-71 Blackbird, the fastest plane ever built.
 You’ll also spot 28 other restored planes, missiles, and rockets.

-On your visit, be sure to watch the 32-minute film explaining Eglin Air Force Base’s role in U.S. armament development.
+On your visit to one of the most popular museums on the Florida Panhandle, be sure to watch the 32-minute film explaining Eglin Air Force Base’s role in U.S. armament development.

 The Market Shops

-Located on Emerald Coast Pkwy in Miramar Beach, The Market Shops is one of the top points of interest in Destin.
-It’s the perfect place to spend the day browsing local boutiques or to enjoy a delicious meal and local entertainment.
+Located on Emerald Coast Pkwy in Miramar Beach, The Market Shops is the perfect place to spend the day browsing local boutiques or to enjoy a delicious meal and local entertainment.

-Entertainment options at The Market Shops include a beautiful gazebo courtyard, fountains, and a children’s play area.
+Entertainment options at The Market Shops include a beautiful gazebo courtyard, fountains, and a children’s play area for the little ones.

 Best places to stay in Destin for sightseeing

 Sitting across the street from Miramar Beach, these suites are the perfect mid-range accommodation option for beach bums and families alike.
-Rooms are spacious and well-equipped for a full self-catering vacation.
+The rooms are spacious and well-equipped for a full self-catering vacation.
 Upgrade to a water view room to enjoy fantastic Gulf vistas.

 Steps from Henderson Beach State Park, this fantastic resort is one of Destin’s top luxury hotels.
 Guests will enjoy luxurious amenities, including private beach access, two outdoor pools, and a full-service spa.
 For its succulent seafood, the on-site Primrose Restaurant is touted among the best places to eat around Destin.